kizu/if-ie.styl/README.md

-# `if-ie.styl` the [Stylus](http://learnboost.github.com/stylus) way to divide code for IE and other browsers
+# The [Stylus](http://learnboost.github.com/stylus) way to divide code for IE and for others

-This is basically not a library, but a methodology of splitting the styles for IE and for other browsers.
+`if-ie.styl` is not a library — but a methodology of splitting the styles for IE and for other browsers.
 The profits of it are the reduced number of requests — one for each browser, the reduced size of each stylesheet — each browser would get only what it needs, and the faster and easier way to write hacks for  ie. More on the features below.

 This is the addition to the great CSS Preprocessor [Stylus](http://learnboost.github.com/stylus).